 ‘Quickie Reviews’ is a super quick run down of a game I don’t have time to dedicate a full review to.
 That doesn’t mean I won’t come back to it later and drop a full ramble.
 Basically, if you want a review but don’t want to read 20 paragraphs, then these are for you!

-As time goes on, the story, visuals and sounds shock will eventually fade.
+As time goes on, the story, visuals, sounds and shock factor, will eventually fade.
 This leaves only the gameplay – which has to stand on its own.
 Luckily The Binding Of Isaac: Afterbirth+ is a game you can sink literally thousands of hours into and still come out feeling an immense sense of satisfaction.
 This is one of the best rogue-likes on the market and deserves to be played by every Cain, Abel and Isaac.
-An easy 9/10.

 Follow me on Twitter @gameswithtoasty, or join the Games With Toasty Facebook page here for exclusive updates on the future of the blog, as well as notifications for when the latest articles drop.
 Happy gaming.